 the proportion of the fees and expenses of the Adjudicator and of any independent expert appointed under SOP Clause 19(1)(g) payable by each party to the adjudication in accordance with SOP Clauses 35 and 36.

-The Adjudicator must, through the adjudicator nominating body that appointed the Adjudicator, deliver an adjudication decision to the parties to the adjudication within—
+The adjudicator must, through the adjudicator nominating body that appointed the adjudicator, deliver an adjudication decision to the parties to the adjudication within—

-55 working days after the date on which the Adjudicator is appointed; or
+55 working days after the date on which the adjudicator is appointed; or

 any longer period agreed by the parties to the adjudication.